M-arcus/cloudron-docs/knowledgebase/docs/apps/jupyterhub.md

 To apply the configuration, restart the app using the Restart button.

 !!! note "Remove existing notebook containers"
-    For the memory limit to take effect, you have to remove any existing docker notebook containers manually using `docker rm -f <containerid>`.
+    For the memory limit to take effect, you have to remove any existing docker notebook containers using the `/app/code/remove_notebook_containers.py` script.
 Notebook data will be intact despite deleting the container.

 ## Notebook persistence